radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 Like display templates, modify templates allow you to control the appearance and arrangement of the content in the Profile Info section of the Global Identity Viewer.
 However, modify templates also allow users to update profile attribute values in the Global Identity Viewer.
 These changes are propagated to the backend data source.
 Modify Templates are available on data source tabs only; attribute values cannot be edited from the Global Profile tab.
 In order to update attribute values, the logged in user must belong to the Global ID Viewer Write group, or any group in FID that has vdPrivilege=globalidviewer-write and have write permissions assigned in [RadiantOne ACL’s on the identity source virtual view](02-configuration.md#define-access-permissions).

->**Note – If a source attribute is mapped to the global profile, and the persistent cache refresh is running, a modification to a source attribute in the Global Identity Viewer, should also be reflected on the Global Profile tab for the entry.**
+>[!note] If a source attribute is mapped to the global profile, and the persistent cache refresh is running, a modification to a source attribute in the Global Identity Viewer, should also be reflected on the Global Profile tab for the entry.

 To make attribute values editable, a modify template must first be defined for the data source.
 A user that belongs to the Global ID Viewer Design group (or any group in the RadiantOne namespace that has vdPrivilege=globalidviewer-designer) must define a Modify Template for the identity source.
 Once a template is defined, attribute values can be modified only in Template View (attribute values are read-only in Attributes View).

-Note – Some attributes are read-only, even if a modify template is defined.
+>[!note] Some attributes are read-only, even if a modify template is defined.
 These read-only attributes include binary attributes (e.g. photo and userpassword) and attributes that are the result of a computation or lookup (e.g. group members, manager, and owner).

 For more information on how to edit a modify template, see the [Editing Modify Templates](#editing-modify-templates) section.